A Novel · Vicente Gabriel Flores

 The Novel

-A Tejano family saga spanning 183 years and five flags — from the volcanic island of Tenerife to the International Bridge at El Paso — told as five plays with Steinbeck-style interchapters in the bilingual register of the border.
+A Tejano family saga from the volcanic island of Tenerife to the International Bridge at El Paso, told as five plays in the bilingual register of the border — in the chronicle voice of García Márquez and the moral interior of Dostoevsky.

 I The Canary 1730 – 1803